late-coder-2022/finalCapstone/README.md

 ```

 ### Usage
-Enter the program and the main menu will be displayed!
+Open the python program 'book.py' with your favourite IDE.
+The main menu will then be displayed!

 ![Main](Screenshot_Main.jpg)